 Fortunately, there are loads of packing solutions out there designed to save space and weight in any luggage.
 These are a couple of my favourites:

-Inflatable Pillow – Some people may argue that a pillow is a luxury item you can do without, but I disagree.
-I used mine on nightbuses, whilst camping in Tayrona Park, in cheap hostels where the pillows were unclean or uncomfy, and even as a seat on the floor on occasion.
+Some people may argue that a pillow is a luxury item you can do without, but I disagree.
+I used mine on night buses, whilst camping in Tayrona Park, in cheap hostels where the pillows were unclean or uncomfy… even as a seat on the floor on occasion.
 To save on space, though, I opted for a very clever inflatable pillow from Lifeventure, which hardly took up any space and inflated in a few seconds.
-Check out my review here.

 My last organisational tip is to keep all your cables, chargers and small electrical items organised with something like the brilliant Cable Management 10 from Think Tank Photo.
-Any small case will work, such as a zip-up pencil case, but the Cable Management 10 is particularly durable, and comes with cable ties to prevent things getting tangled inside the case – read my review to learn more.
+Any small case will work, such as a zip-up pencil case, but the Cable Management 10 is particularly durable It also comes with cable ties to prevent things from getting tangled inside the case.
 I was constantly losing cables, especially my phone charger, inside my backpack, so this is a great way to keep everything in one place – and stop it getting damaged.

 Things I Never Used